open-trackers/.github/profile/README.md

 * Open-source with free and weak ‘copy-left’ licensing (MPL-2.0) to encourage long-term community development and support.

-* Free to download from the App Store and use, building a community of users.
-(No ads or subscriptions.)
+* Free to download from the App Store and use, to build a community of users.
+(No ads, IAPs, or subscriptions.)

 * A watch-first design focus, to encourage the wearable lifestyle.